saiphyozinko123/LionKingTheatreBooking/README.md

 *** Warning ***

-Due to the JSON dynamic database 502 bad gateway error, this project will not be work properly.
+Due to the JSON dynamic database 502 bad gateway error, this project will not be working properly.

 *** Copyright ***